peterpeterparker/web-social-share/readme.md

 ### Action sheet height

 Per default, the displayed action sheet height is set to `80px`.
-Even if the component isn't for the above previous reason shadowed, if you wish, you could set your own height for the action sheet using the CSS4 variables `--web-social-share-height`.
+Even if the component isn't for the above previous reason shadowed, if you wish, you could set your own height for the action sheet using the CSS4 variables `--web-social-share-height` or `--web-social-share-height-small-device` for devices < 540px wide (useful in case you would add more than four share actions).

 ### Slots